Dalimil/Find-and-Replace-Browser-Extension/README.md

 Fortunately, there have been a few attempts to implement this.
 The most successful version I found was the following jQuery plugin: https://github.com/lonekorean/highlight-within-textarea/ becase it also supports resizable textareas (other plugins I found did not).

+For highlighting text in `contenteditable` elements I'm going to use https://markjs.io/ - TODO
+TODO: maybe I don't need this and can implement a lightweight highlighter myself

 ### Testing

 ### Distribution & Marketing